-Purpose of this lab:
+Purpose:

 Packet scheduling algorithms determine the order of packet transmission at the output link of a packet switch.
-This lab includes experiments that exhibit properties of well-known scheduling algorithms, such as is FIFO (First-in-First-out), SP (Static Priority), and DRR (Deficit Round Robin).
+This lab includes experiments that exhibit properties of well-known scheduling algorithms, such as is FIFO (First-in-First-out), SP (Static Priority), and WRR (Weighted Round Robin).